-The Amino Allyl MessageAmpTM II-96 Kit (patent pending) is designed for amplification of RNA in a 96-well format.
-The procedure is based on the RNA amplification protocol developed in the laboratory of James Eberwine (Figure 2 on page 4; Van Gelder et al. 1990).
-It consists of reverse transcription of RNA using an oligo(dT) primer bearing a T7 promoter and ArrayScriptTM reverse transcriptase (RT), which is engineered to produce higher yields of first strand cDNA than wild type enzymes.
-ArrayScript RT catalyzes the synthesis of virtually full-length cDNA, which is the best way to ensure production of reproducible microarray samples.
-The cDNA then undergoes second strand synthesis and cleanup to become a template for in vitro transcription with T7 RNA Polymerase.
-To maximize aRNA yield, Ambion proprietary MEGAscript® in vitro transcription (IVT) technology is used in the kit to generate hundreds to thousands of antisense RNA copies of each mRNA in a sample.
-(In this protocol the antisense amplified RNA is referred to as aRNA, in scientific literature it is also commonly called cRNA.)
-The IVT is configured to incorporate the modified nucleotide, 5-(3-aminoallyl)-UTP (aaUTP) into the aRNA during in vitro transcription, aaUTP contains a reactive primary amino group on the C5 position of uracil that can be chemically coupled to N-hydroxysuccinimidyl ester-derivatized reactive dyes (NHS ester dyes) in a simple, efficient reaction (see Figure 1).
+The Amino Allyl MessageAmpTM II-96 Kit is designed for amplification of RNA in a 96-well format.
+The procedure is based on the RNA amplification protocol developed in the laboratory of James Eberwine (Figure 2 on page 4) (Van Gelder et al. 1990). consists of reverse transcription with an oligo(dT) primer bearing a T7 promoter using ArrayScriptTM, a reverse transcriptase (RT) engineered to produce higher yields of first strand cDNA than wild type enzymes.
+ArrayScript catalyzes the synthesis of virtually full-length cDNA, which is the best way to ensure production of reproducible microarray samples.
+The cDNA then undergoes second strand synthesis and clean-up to become a template for in vitro transcription with T7 RNA Polymerase.
+To maximize aRNA yield, Life Technologies proprietary MEGAscript® in vitro transcription (IVT) technology is used in the kit to generate hundreds to thousands of antisense RNA copies of each mRNA in a sample.
+(In this Protocol the antisense amplified RNA is referred to as aRNA, in scientific literature it is also commonly called cRNA.)
+The IVT is configured to incorporate the modified nucleotide, 5-(3-aminoallyl)-UTP (aaUTP) into the aRNA during in vitro transcription. aaUTP contains a reactive primary amino group on the C5 position of uracil that can be chemically coupled to N-hydroxysuccinimidyl ester-derivatized reactive dyes (NHS ester dyes) in a simple, efficient reaction (see Figure 1).
 Once purified, the labeled aRNA is suitable for use on most commercially available microarray gene expression systems.